junhypark/Tomato/README.md

 # Tomato
-## TOMATO(auTOMAtic descripTiOn) : \n automatic barrier free movie making project using several AI model for blind people.
+> TOMATO(auTOMAtic descripTiOn) is automatic barrier free movie making project using several AI model for blind people.

 # 0. Instruction

-* Movie file which is mp4 file
+* If you want to make a barrier free movie, you should prepare a "_*.mp4_" file & "_*.docx_" file which is movie scenario."
+*

 * Scenario file which is docx file